bang-olufsen/create/Documentation/DesignGuidelines.md

 The interface supports both light and dark colour schemes.
 Take this into account when designing any visual assets.

-### User Interface Elements
+### Use Standard Elements

 Beocreate 2 comes with several standard interface elements.
 To ensure consistent look and feel, you should always use the standard elements.
 Only create custom elements if a relevant standard element is not available.

-### Text & Communication
+### Communicate Fluently & Efficiently

-Communicate efficiently.
 Long text labels will go unread by the user – consider whether they are required in the first place, and what you can do to eliminate the need to include them.

 If text is required, deliver just the information that's needed, when it's needed, in the simplest way possible.
 Don't resort to *adspeak* or sugarcoating – the tone of voice should be matter-of-fact, whilst avoiding technical-sounding words where possible.